Michel Pablo

+Education

+Pablo studied at the National Technical University of Athens and continued at the University of Paris, specializing in urban planning.

 Early activism

-Pablo joined the Trotskyist faction of the Group "Archeion marxismou" in 1928, and subsequently followed that faction when it split in 1929.
-He continued to be deeply involved in the factional struggles, splits and re-unifications of the Greek followers of Leon Trotsky until in 1934, this group joined forces with another Trotskyist group, led by Pandelis Pouliopoulos, resulting in the foundation of the Organisation of International Communists of Greece (OKDE).
+Pablo joined the Trotskyist faction of the Archeio-Marxist party KOMLEA in 1928.
+In 1930, a group led by him split from KOMLEA and formed the Communist Unification Group (Κομμουνιστική Ενωτική Ομάδα, ΚΕΟ, KEO), which had Trotskyist leanings and renounced Archeio-Marxism.
+KEO, after failing to merge with the Trotskyist group Spartacus League (led by Pandelis Pouliopoulos), was renamed in 1932 (following the involvement of Agis Stinas, who had been expelled from the KKE) to LAKKE.
+In 1933, Stinas left the group, and in 1934, LAKKE merged with Spartacus to form the OKDE.

-During the 1936 military dictatorship of Ioannis Metaxas, Pablo was arrested and exiled in the Aegean island of Folegandros.
+During the 4th of August Regime (1936–1941) of Ioannis Metaxas, Pablo was arrested and exiled in the Aegean island of Folegandros.
 There he was not admitted by the orthodox communists, also in exile, so he joined the company of cattle and horse thieves, who at that time were punished with exile.
-In Folegandros he met his future wife Elli Dyovounioti.
-Together they escaped from the island and later from Greece.

-At the End of 1937, they went to Switzerland and finally to Paris, France, where Pablo represented the Greek Trotskyists at the founding conference of the Fourth International, which was held just outside of Paris in 1938.
+In Folegandros, he met his future wife, Elli Dyovounioti (Ελλη Δυοβουνιώτη).
+In 1937, he was transferred to Acronauplia and was eventually deported to Paris, France, with his wife.
+There, Pablo assumed his pseudonym (he had previously been known by his birth name, Raptis) and represented the Greek Trotskyist group EOKDE (formerly OKDE) at the founding conference of the Fourth International (its First World-Congress), held just outside Paris in September 1938.

-When Nazi-Germany occupied France in 1940, Pablo stayed in Paris where he organized illegal propaganda and was involved in the re-construction and re-unification of the French Trotskyist movement, which was operating underground into the Provisional European Secretariat of the Frouth International.
+When Nazi Germany occupied France in 1940, Pablo stayed in Paris, where he organized illegal propaganda and was involved in the reconstruction and reunification of the French Trotskyist movement, which was operating underground into the Provisional European Secretariat of the Fourth International.

 Leadership of the Fourth International

-By 1944 he was fully involved with the movement, and was elected the organizational secretary of its European Bureau, which had re-established contact between the Trotskyist parties.
-After the war, Pablo became the central leader of the Fourth International with the support of the SWP of the United States and James P. Cannon.
-Pablo played a key role in re-unifying, re-centralising and re-orienting the International.
-In 1946 Pablo visited Greece to successfully reunify the four separate Trotskyist parties.
-Pablo and Ernest Mandel were instrumental in these years in winning the Fourth International to a position that asserted that the Eastern European states conquered by the Soviet Armed Forces in 1944-45 had by 1948 become what they described as deformed workers' states.
+By 1944, Pablo was fully involved with the movement and was elected the General Secretary of its European Bureau, which had re-established contact between the Trotskyist parties.
+As leader of the European Bureau, Pablo also played a key role in re-unifying, re-centralising and re-orienting the Fourth International (FI).

+In July 1946, he visited Greece to help convene the Unification Congress of the Greek Trotskyist groups in Penteli, which successfully reunified the two main Trotskyist parties, EDKE (formerly EOKDE) and (Agis Stinas') DEKE, into KDKE.

+Pablo and Ernest Mandel were instrumental in winning the FI to a position that asserted that the Eastern European states conquered by the Soviet Armed Forces in 1944–45 had by 1948 become what they described as deformed workers' states.

+Pablo participated in the Second World-Congress in April 1948 and served as General Secretary of the FI from 1948 to 1960.